 Doctoral students who have advanced to candidacy status must be registered every fall and spring semester until they graduate, in accordance with the Guidelines for Registration During Doctoral Candidacy.
 Failure to maintain registration may result in the termination of the student’s program.

-Graduate students are considered full time when registered for 9 credit hours during an academic semester or at least 6 credit hours during the summer.
+Graduate students are considered full time when registered for 9 credit hours during an academic year, including summer.

 Graduate students may request full-time certification each semester they are under-enrolled, for the time allowed for their degree.